 - Domestic Abuse: Her treatment of André is frankly emotional abuse, demeaning and insulting him for the slightest thing and making him terrified of disobeying her.
 He seems to have wised up to this as he wants her as far away from him as possible, so she's moved on to threatening to take Chloé away.

 - The Dreaded: In "Frightningale", André is reluctant to sabotage Clara's video (although Chloé is pushing him to do so, likely to spite Marinette).
 However, all it takes is Chloé threatening to call Audrey for him to be willing.
-She is so bad that Hawk Moth (who knows her personally) is confident that she would make a villain so vile that he would finally succeed, and nearly retires from super-villainy when it fails.
+She is so bad that Hawk Moth (who knows her personally) is confident that she would make a villain so vile that he would finally succeed, and after she is defeated he actually retires from being Hawk Moth since he feels there's no point in trying anymore if not even a villain made from someone that evil could win (of course, said retirement ends up being of the ten minute variety).

 - Foil: To Emilie Agreste — both are the Missing Moms of wealthy families, but Mrs. Agreste disappeared relatively recently (less than a year before Ladybug and Cat Noir first became active) under mysterious circumstances, while Mrs. Bourgeois, if Chloé's flashback is any indication, intentionally abandoned her family years before the story began.
 When she is seen in person in the "Queen's Battle" trilogy, even more contrasts to Emilie can be seen.
 Audrey is a selfish jerk to everyone and prioritizes herself over her own family, while Emilie was a good parent to Adrien and had a genuine relationship with Gabriel, so much so that he became Hawk Moth in order to get her back.